Transition Accelerator

 Subscribe here

-Run by IPI, the Transition Accelerator supports digital transition in established digital and legacy outlets by providing financial support (grant) and coaching.
+Run by IPI, the Accelerator supports digital transition in established digital and legacy outlets by providing and coaching and training.
 It will bring newsrooms along a media-first design and innovation journey, focusing on supporting newsrooms’ editorial, technology and business strategies.
-The project team will work closely with each newsroom to coach and provide the necessary resources to implement its transformational business or product strategy over a six-month period.
-The Transition Accelerator grant will provide funding and coaching for two types of projects:
+The project team will work closely with each newsroom to coach and provide the necessary resources to implement its transformational business or product strategy over a three-month period.
+The Transition Accelerator grant will provide training and coaching for two types of projects:

 1. The development of a technological or audience-centric product or idea focusing on news gathering, crowd-sourcing revenues, and the creating or distribution of an outlet’s reporting with the goal of revenue diversification and growing audience reach.

-2. Business plan for digital transformation in an existing newsroom or other organizational plans leveraging innovation for sustainability and increased competitiveness that ultimately grow the quality of Europe’s news ecosystem.
+2. Business plan for digital transformation in an existing newsroom or other organizational plans leveraging innovation for sustainability and increased competitiveness that ultimately grow the quality of independent news ecosystems worldwide.

 • An introductory meeting: Here, all selected participants of the accelerator will exchange information in a video conference about their projects, set and share audience, newsroom and business goals, and meet the accelerator trainers, coaches and other experts.